Beware of unmarked spoilers!

 - Badass Baritone: He is voiced by Steve Blum, after all.

-- HeelFace Brainwashing: Provided you don't murder him, you can convince him to save any surviving crew by removing a neuromod and taking with it his memory of being ordered to wipe out the station.
+- HeelFace Brainwashing: Provided you don't murder him and Dr. Igwe is alive, you can convince him to save any surviving crew by removing a Neuromod and taking with it his memory of being ordered to wipe out the station.

 - Humans Are the Real Monsters: Manages to come off as far more contemptible and monstrous than the rampant alien threat loose on the station.
 The Typhon, being totally devoid of empathy, are as incapable of cruelty or malice as they are of pity or compassion.
 They kill and consume humans because it's part of their natural lifecycle.
 Dahl, meanwhile, murders people for money.

-- Keystone Army: Taking out both Dahl and Kaspar causes the dispensers to stop making new Military Operators and all surviving ones to shut down immediately.
+- Keystone Army: Taking out Kaspar causes the dispensers to stop making new Military Operators, and taking out Dahl causes all surviving ones to shut down immediately.
 Conveniently for you.

 - Leave No Witnesses: His "rescue" operation was nothing of the sort, and this is clearly what Transtar's Board of Directors always pays him to do.